Nigeria Faces Mystifying Spike In Deadly Lassa Fever

 "You wear personal protective equipment.
 That's the hood, the surgical gown, goggles, special boots," he says.
 "It's a very comprehensive set of materials that protect you from bodily fluids because that's how interhuman contagion happen."

 And as with Ebola, human-to-human transmission of Lassa fever can wreak havoc in hospitals and clinics.
-So far in this current outbreak at least 16 health care workers have been infected and four have died.
+So far in this current outbreak at least 16 health care workers have been infected, and four have died.

 The NCDC has been scrambling to test more than 1,300 suspected Lassa cases from all over the country and is also running genetic sequencing on the blood samples to try to determine how the virus is spreading.